dhh1128/cfa/README.md

 TODO: put them after infix, if appear in both; put them on pre
 TODO: explain that cardinality isn't known by pre

-#### CFA Identifiers

-TODO The semantics associated with CFAs depend in part on how they are identified.
-In the case of sidecars, the identifier for the sidecar is simply the name of the pre file; it can carry no additional semantics, and its uniqueness depends on the content of its container.
-Infixes identify the CFA separately from the stem of their filename, but are also container-dependent.

-UUIDs are a convenient form of identifier, and they have the advantage of being globally unique.
-UUID form 4 carries the additional semantic that all UUIDs created by the same hardware will have something in common, which asserts something about common origin for many CFAs.

-URLs are another possible identifier type.
-These have the advantage that the CFA can be described at the URL in question.
-For example, the musician who wants to unify all works in their career corpus, and who uses the URL https://mymusicalcareer.com/corpus as the identifier for this CFA, can publish a catalog or similar informat about the corpus at that URL.
-However, URLs are notoriously unstable; using a PURL may be advisable.

-A [decentralized identifier (DID)](https://www.w3.org/TR/did-core/) adds the notion of cryptographically provable control to the CFA.
-With such identifiers, the owner of the identifier can prove they control the identifier, and by implication, the CFA.
-The composer who identifies her corpus with a CFA identified by a DID can thus set herself up as the indisputable authority on the question of whether any particular file deserves to be part of the CFA, *in her opinion as the CFA owner*.
-This does not mean the file's authorship can be proved &mdash; the CFA owner might have stolen it &mdash; but the identity of the CFA's controller becomes verifiable.
-Further, it becomes possible to carry out a secure communication with the author using a communications technique like DIDComm.

-An [autonomic identifier (AID)](https://arxiv.org/abs/1907.02143) is a form of decentralized identifier that further enhances security and decentralization.
-Most DID methods depend on the availability of a blockchain for resolution, and do not guard against the possibility that someone other than the creator of the DID registered it.
-In contrast, AIDs are self-certifying &mdash; meaning they guarantee a perfect chain of custody from inception &mdash; blockchain-independent &mdash; allowing their use with any or no blockchain at all &mdash; and use a sophisticated key pre-rotation technique to maximize key hygeine and provide post-quantum safety.

-A [self-addressing identifier (SAID)](https://www.youtube.com/watch?v=n7tBOPHdtdw) goes one step further still, by binding an identifier to the content of the file itself.
-This form of identifier can actually prove that a composer is the author of the work, not just the author of a CFA to which the work is bound.
-This is because the SAID is a hash of the rest of the content of the file &mdash; everything except the SAID itself.

-Unfortunately, SAIDs come with a challenge, which is that the content of the file cannot change at all without breaking the SAID.
-This is problematic when it's difficult to inject a SAID value after the file content is written (e.g., the file format is encrypted or undocumented, compression or binary transformations make the SAID hard to find, or injecting the SAID causes ripple effects that invalidate the hash).
-Unexpected breakage can also happen if software modifies in ways that are not obvious to a human intending view-only actions (e.g., automatically saving a last-printed date).

-To solve this problem, we introduce the concept of an __externalized SAID__.
-This consists of two pieces of data.
-One, the __SAID placeholder__, lives inside the file in the place that the SAID would normally occupy.
-The other, the __SAID value__, lives outside the file in its filename (or in the identifier that its container uses to refer to it).

-The SAID placeholder is a string in the form: `XSAID:x:y`, where x is an AID value and y is a filename fragment.

-When CFA-aware software encounters a file that declares a metadata or inline content CFA having a value that is a SAID placeholder, it knows that the filename MUST contain an actual SAID value, and it knows what that SAID value must be: *the hash of the file content, including the SAID placeholder*.
-It also knows that the filename MUST include the filename fragment `y`.
-If the file doesn't have such a name that matches this pattern, the filename is invalid.

-This mechanism solves the chicken-and-egg problem of software not allowing a SAID value to be injected, because the SAID value is externalized to the filename that can be changed independent of (and after) the content.
-Yet the content and the filename still have a verifiable binding.
-Anybody who either removes the SAID or the fragment from the filename, OR who changes the content of the file, without completing the other operation, leaves evidence of tampering.
-The filename derives from its content.

-If a SAID placeholder is used as the `value` portion of a CFA `name=value` pair, and if the entropy portion of the SAID placeholder is an AID, then the CFA has a verifiable owner &mdash; whoever controls the keys of the AID.
-It also has a verifiable filename for its pre file, making it difficult to manipulating the filename in a way that mischaracterizes it.

-The strength of this integrity protection depends on why it's hard to inject a standard SAID.
-If it's because the file is encrypted, or because changing a string will have ripple effects on the rest of the content that are intolerable to an attacker, the protection is strong.
-Otherwise, it is just a casual deterrent &mdash; not nearly as strong as a standard internal SAID.

-None of this guarantees that the author of a file protected in this way is in fact the original author of the content.
-Malfoy could use an externalized SAID on a file that contains content copied from some other author.
-The solution to this problem is not a hashing, signing, or CFA mechanism.
-Rather, if Alice wants absolute proof that she is the author, she must write the content to IPFS or a blockchain asa proof of existence at time X. Any party who produces substantially the same content but can only demonstrate a later timestamp has a derivative work.
-If this proof of existence is combined with an externalized SAID as a CFA identifier, then Alice can also prove the CFA was part of the file when it was created.